 The learning website

-The website “Romasintigenocide.eu” provides information about the genocide of Roma and Sinti during the National Socialist era.
+The website “romasintigenocide.eu” provides information about the genocide of the Roma and Sinti during the National Socialist era.
 The site presents individual biographies and provides information about places of persecution and extermination.
 The long and documented European history of persecution against the Roma and Sinti is brought to light here, as are the attempts to resist it.
 The consequences of this genocide for the survivors and its memory are further focal points of the learning website.
 All information and worksheets can be found under “Topics”.